Dr Kinnar Shah

 Not really right?
 Studies have shown it takes about 7 interactions nowadays to make a lasting impression on someone, imagine how many it take to wow them..

-What I’m saying is you need to follow-up and check in on your clients.
+What I’m saying is: you need to follow up and check in on your patients.
 Care about them.
 Show them you are interested.
-Ask them how they are, check if they’re happy.
+Ask them how they are.
+Check if they’re happy.
+This is what strong dentist patient communication looks like beyond the chair – it’s not a single appointment, it’s an ongoing relationship built on genuine interest and consistent contact.

-Follow up allows you to monitor your clients’ health, which is what you do, right?
+Follow up allows you to monitor your patients’ health – which is what you do, right?

-You can’t expect return clients if you don’t follow through.
+You can’t expect return patients if you don’t follow through.
 Period.

-I often tell my fellow Dentapreneurs that the fortune is in the follow-up.
+I often tell my fellow Dentapreneurs: the fortune is in the follow-up.

-People in business often avoid following up because they don’t want to be a nuisance or be seen as pushy.
+People in business often avoid following up because they don’t want to be a nuisance or appear pushy.
+No one wants to come across like a desperate or dodgy salesperson – we’ve all been on the receiving end of that, and no one enjoys it.

-1. Telephone calls that were not converted to customers
+1. Telephone calls that were not converted to appointments

 3. Reviews promised but not completed